renanpmatos/Crud-Pessoas/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Spring Boot
-- Html, CSS e Javascript vanilla
+- Html, CSS e Javascript Vanilla
 - Bootstrap

 ## <a name="quick-start">⚡ Execução do Projeto</a>